Ezpcy/validation-api/Readme.md

 ## Configuration

-You can set the endpoint and port inside `server.json`.
+You can set the endpoint, log path, templates path and port inside `server.json`.

 ## XML Configuration